NathanDigital/TechClub/README.md

 Example projects would be 3D printing, electronics, Arduino, Raspberry Pi, Coding, [RoboWars](https://www.robowars.com.au/), AI, building drones and other RC craft, etc.

-Have a look at the projects page (todo) to see what some of our members are working on.
+Have a look at the [projects page](https://github.com/NathanDigital/TechClub/tree/main/projects) to see what some of our members are working on.

 If you don't yet have a project of your own, have a look at our Recruiting page (todo) where we attempt to build a small class to take on a project together.